Perdue Ad Shows Georgia Democrat Ossoff Refusing to Go Into Coronavirus Relief Details

 The details of the coronavirus relief package are precisely the cause of the delay for passing it.
 The deadline to include the package in a government funding bill is currently December 11, although this may be extended.
 While negotiations are still ongoing, the proposed $908 billion plan does not include direct stimulus checks.

 Perdue voted in favor of the CARES Act earlier this year, which included direct $1,200 payments to Americans based on their income, despite Perdue personally opposing that aspect of the relief package.
-Perdue has called for “more targeted relief” and has urged extending the Paycheck Protection Program to aid small businesses.
+Perdue has called for “more targeted relief” and has urged continuing the Paycheck Protection Program to aid small businesses.

 Perdue’s campaign chastised Ossoff for being “unprepared” following the debate.